FOREX-Dollar near two-decade high ahead of U.S. jobs data

 The dollar index - which tracks the currency against six counterparts - leapt to a fresh 20-year high on Thursday of 109.99, bolstered by robust U.S. data showing a fall in unemployment claims.

-The index came off the boil in early European trading hours on Friday, slipping 0.2% to 109.43 =USD.
-However, the index is still on track for around a 0.5% weekly gain.
+The index came off the boil in early European trading hours on Friday, slipping 0.3% to 109.23 =USD.
+However, the index is still on track for a 0.4% weekly gain.

 U.S. non-farm payrolls data due at 1230 GMT will be closely watched, analysts said.
 Economists expect 300,000 jobs were added in August, which would extend a strong run of data.